Volvo 7900: Operators

 An articulated Volvo 7900 operated by TUSGSAL in Barcelona, Spain.

 An articulated Volvo 7900 operated by TMB in Barcelona, Spain.

 In Norway, Boreal Transport have operated one hybrid bus in Stavanger since 2012.
 In July 2013, Nettbuss took delivery of six diesels for Kongsberg and in October 2013, 17 hybrid buses for Oslo.
 In July 2014, Nettbuss received 27 further hybrids for use in Drammen.
 Summer 2019 Tide Buss took delivery of 21 Electric models for use in the Trondheim area.

 In Sweden, there are a number of hybrids and articulated hybrids.
 In 2020 operators like Transdev, Nobina and Vy ordered large numbers of 7900 Electric, both rigid and Articulated.
 For example 145 for Transdev in Gothenburg, 60 for Nobina in Malmö and 49 for Jönköping.
 These entered service in 2021.

 In the United Kingdom, where the hybrid version and Electric options are available, The Harrogate Bus Company operates 8, Lothian Buses operate a fleet of fifty and Stagecoach West Scotland have a fleet of 6 which entered service in 2021.
+First Essex took delivery of 19 7900's in April 2013 to operated the then 100 route in Basildon.
+The buses were slated to be refurbished to coincide with the 'Basildon Shuttles' rebranding with one of the nineteen being refurbished.
+However, due to a fire caused by another 7900 in the fleet the buses were withdrawn on the 19th August 2023.

 In Hungary, Volánbusz of Budapest operated 89 articulated 7900s.

 In Estonia, "Tallinna Linnatranspordi AS" (Tallinn City Transport Inc.) of Tallinn operate a fleet of 44 7900 Hybrid since December 2015.

 In Lithuania, "Vilniaus viešasis transportas" operated two buses in Vilnius in June 2017 and September 2019, as part of a trial to test buses by different manufacturers.